 At one time Tyler’s two younger cousins were in foster care and up for adoption.
 However, we thought we were young to adopt and the timing wasn’t right.

 In the late fall of 2013 my mom called me, then my older sister called me, then someone called from the Kansas Department for Children and Families.
 My nieces Saliyah, 10, Saniyah, 9, and Mariyah, 5, were being placed in foster care.
 I was upset and very angry at my sister for allowing this to happen.
 She knew what it felt like to be separated from family.
 The DCF worker asked if Tyler and I would be willing to have my nieces live with us until the children could return to my sister.
 I searched my heart for an answer.
 After much praying and speaking with our daughter, Tyler and I decided that the children needed us.
 We would later learn that we needed them just as much.

-A couple of weeks after calling her back to share that we would like for the girls to live with us we learned that they would have to go to a foster home in Bonner Springs Ks, instead to be closer to home to work reintegration with their mom.
-This news for obvious reasons had myself and my husband unsettled as we had prepared our home to have them.
-After 6 months the case was terminated.
-As a relative this was not all good news as I was cheering for my sister and I wanted to see them be happy and at home with their mom.
-But in May 2014 the girls moved in with us they settled in well as I have always been Auntie Robin and they knew everyone here after spending a summer with us in 2012.
+The girls instead were placed in a foster home in Bonner Springs, so they would be closer to their mom.
+My husband and I were unsettled, as we had prepared our home to have them.
+After six months the case was terminated.
+I had been cheering for my sister and I wanted to see the girls happy and at home with their mom.
+But in May 2014 the girls moved in with us.
+They settled in well, as I have always been Auntie Robin and they knew everyone here after spending a summer with us in 2012.

-At this point our adoption journey begun.
-For nearly two years we worked the process and on November 18th 2016 it was final we were able to honestly look into their eyes and promise them that they had a forever home.
+On Nov.
+18, 2016, our adoption was finalized.
+We were able to look into the girls’ eyes and promise them that they had a forever home.
 They understood that we loved them and that they would always have us and us them.
-People often tell us what a blessing it is that they have us and we simply say that they have been a blessing to us even more.
+People often tell us what a blessing it is that they have us.
+We simply say that they have been a blessing to us even more.